-Figure 4.
-Perturbation of oxygen pathways in membranes and proteins by anesthetic molecules and xenon atoms.
-According to spin-mediated consciousness theory, anesthetic molecules and xenon atoms block, dislocate, distort or otherwise interfere with O_2 and/or NO pathways in both membranes and proteins.
-They perturb not only oxygen transport across cell membranes but also its lateral movement within the membrane and the movement within a hydrophobic pocket of the protein.
+Figure 2.
+Perturbation of O_2 and NO pathways and neural membranes themselves in membranes and proteins by anesthetic molecules and xenon atoms.
+In the framework of spin-mediated consciousness theory, anesthetic molecules and xenon atoms block, dislocate, distort or otherwise interfere with O_2 and/or NO pathways and neural membranes and proteins.